The Slaughter Rule - Andrew & Alex Smith 2002

 Elements of the Plot:

 Ferguson's buddy in low-life Flloyd--a diabetic who lives in a Studebaker--knows Ferguson as well as anyone.
-They're bound together by need, including, we assume, sexual need.
+They're bound by need, including, we assume, sexual need.
 Flloyd resents Ferguson's fixation on Roy, while Ferguson is contemptuous of Flloyd's unselfconscious weirdness.
-Having strayed into their desperate lives like some innocent fool, Roy, despite rumors and their obvious 'atypical' behavior, manages to maintain his trusting openness, getting into Flloyd's car at one point to help him inject insulin.
+Having strayed into their desperate lives like some innocent fool, Roy, despite rumors and their 'atypical' behavior, manages to maintain his trusting openness, getting into Flloyd's car at one point to help him inject insulin.
 The suicide of Roy's father may be behind his susceptibility to Ferguson's flattery, the preferred strategy of smitten souls without a prayer.

 By way of innuendo about Ferguson's involvement with a boy who met a mysterious end in a boating accident and their own increasingly intense encounters, it dawns on Roy that his overzealous mentor's feelings for him cross the line dividing friendship from madness.
 The beauty of the Smith's film is that Ferguson's desire is not primarily shown as lustful but as a longing directed at Roy's total person.
 This invests Roy with unconditional power and challenges his ability to withstand the temptation of being made absolutely essential.